awsdocs/amazon-cloudfront-developer-guide/doc_source/ServingCompressedFiles.md

 ### Configuring a CloudFront Distribution to Compress Content<a name="compressed-content-cloudfront-configuring"></a>

-To configure a web distribution to compress your content, you update the applicable cache behaviors by using one of the following methods:
+To configure a distribution to compress your content, update the cache behaviors that you want to serve the compressed content by using one of the following methods:
 + **CloudFront console** – Update the **Compress objects automatically** setting\.
 For more information, see [Creating a Distribution](distribution-web-creating-console.md)\.
 + **CloudFront API** – Change the value of the `Compress` element to `true`\.
-For more information, see [CreateDistribution](http://docs.aws.amazon.com/cloudfront/latest/APIReference/API_CreateDistribution.html) \(to create a new distribution\) or [UpdateDistribution](http://docs.aws.amazon.com/cloudfront/latest/APIReference/API_UpdateDistribution.html) \(to update an existing distribution\)\.
+For more information, see [CreateDistribution](http://docs.aws.amazon.com/cloudfront/latest/APIReference/API_CreateDistribution.html) or [UpdateDistribution](http://docs.aws.amazon.com/cloudfront/latest/APIReference/API_UpdateDistribution.html)\.
-+ **One of the AWS SDKs** – See the applicable SDK documentation on the [AWS Documentation](http://aws.amazon.com/documentation/) page\.
++ **One of the AWS SDKs** – See the SDK documentation on the [AWS Documentation](http://aws.amazon.com/documentation/) page\.
 + **The AWS CLI** – For more information, see [create\-distribution](http://docs.aws.amazon.com/cli/latest/reference/cloudfront/create-distribution.html) or [update\-distribution](http://docs.aws.amazon.com/cli/latest/reference/cloudfront/update-distribution.html) in the *AWS CLI Command Reference*\.

 ### File Types that CloudFront Compresses<a name="compressed-content-cloudfront-file-types"></a>